stablekernel/aqueduct/doc/db/modeling_data.md

 An `OrderedSet` is what indicates that the relationship is hasMany.
 An `OrderedSet` is a glorified `List` - it can do everything a `List` can do - but has some additional behavior to help manage relationships and build queries.

 Relationship properties do *not* map to columns in the database, but actually map to entire rows in some other table in a database.
-The type of a relationship property must be the model type of an entity (as opposed to the persistent type).
+The type of a relationship property must be the instance type of an entity (as opposed to the persistent type).

 All relationships of an entity must have a inverse relationship property on the destination entity.
 If a user has posts, then posts have a user.
 If a user has a profile, then a profile has a user.
 Thus, the `Post` and `Profile` entities both must have a property that is a `User`.
 Inverse relationship properties, like relationship properties, are declared in the entity's persistent type.
 Thus, the Post and Profile entities would be declared like so: